 Assets and liabilities of foreign operations are translated at the closing rate at each reporting period.
 Income and expenses of foreign operations are translated at monthly average rates.
 The resultant exchange differences are recognized in other comprehensive income in case of foreign operation whose functional currency is different from the presentation currency and in the statement of profit and loss for other foreign operations.
-Non-monetary items which are carried at historical cost denominated in a foreign currency are reported using the exchange rate at the date of the transaction.
+Non-monetary items which are carried at historical cost denominated in a foreign currency are reported using the exchange rate l) Leases

-l) Leases